TechNickAI/airbnb-screenshots/README.md

 Once you have it installed, you run it by passing the input file and output directory.
 The input file is a CSV file with reservation ids, one per line.
 The output directory is where you want the files saved.

-#### Chrome Extension for getting Airbnb
+#### Chrome Extension for getting Airbnb cookies

 The tricky part to getting this to work was passing the login cookies to the browser that is doing the screenshots.
-The solution (if you can call it that) that I used was to use a Chrome Extension called [Cookie Inspector](https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn?hl=en).
+The solution (if you can call it that) that I used was to use a Chrome Extension called [Edit This Cookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en).
 It has an export that will give you all the cookies for a given website.

 To get your Airbnb cookies:

-1. Install Cookie Inspector chrome extension
+1. Install the chrome extension
 2. Visit airbnb.com.
 Log in.
-3. Open the developer console (View -> Developer Tools -> Javascript Console)
-4. Click on Cookies
+3. Click on the Cookie in the toolbar.
+Click "Export".
+This will copy the cookies to a clipboard.
+Save this to a text file (using Notepad).
+I usally call it `cookies.json`.

 #### Running
 1. Create the CSV file with the reservervation ids.
 1 column.
-For a sample format, see [media/sample.csv](media/sample.csv)
+For a sample format, see [media/sample_reservations.csv](media/sample_reservations.csv)
-2. From terminal, cd into the directory where you cloned the repository (`cd airbnb-screenshots`) and run `./grab --cookie-jar=$cookieFile $inputfile $outputDir`, where $cookieFile is the file you exported from the Cookie Inspector, $inputFile is the CSV you created, and $outputDir is the directory where you want to have the files saved.
+2. From terminal, cd into the directory where you cloned the repository (`cd airbnb-screenshots`) and run `./grab --cookie-jar=$cookieFile $inputfile $outputDir`, where $cookieFile is the file you created from Cookie Jar. $inputFile is the CSV you created, and $outputDir is the directory where you want to have the files saved.

+This will open the CSV file and grab the url for each reservation, saving it as $resid.png in the output directory.